amrr-hamed/English_Dialect_Classifier/README.md

 tags:
 - streamlit
 pinned: false
-short_description: An English Dialects Classifier based on Acoustic Features
+short_description: Predicting English Dialect Using Speech Brain and Streamlit
 license: apache-2.0
 ---
 # Welcome to Streamlit!

 Edit `/src/streamlit_app.py` to customize this app to your heart's desire. :heart: